Jaafar91/UML-to-DB-to-API/README.md

 # UML file
 - Each table should start with word `enitity`
-- The format of each column is "column_name: data type"
+- The format of each column is `column_name: data type`
-- The primary key column name starts with *
+- The primary key column name starts with `*`
-- The primary key column should be the first line and followed by "--" line
+- The primary key column should be the first line and followed by `--` line
 - example
 ```
  entity user{